LeroyEdi7/Portfolio/README.md

 # Portfolio
-My portfolio website built using Html and Css.
+My portfolio website built purely using Html and Css.
+The website contains 3-D model.